Many use board of directors and board of trustees synonymously, but there are some key differences to note.

 Finally, an endowment is a collection of assets used as investment income for organizations including universities, nonprofits, churches, and hospitals, among others.
 An endowment is made up of many (sometimes hundreds or even thousands) of individual donations.

-So, what is the role of trustees in charitable trusts, foundations, and endowments?
 Generally speaking, the board of trustees is responsible for upholding the relationship between the nonprofit and its donors.
 The tasks that are involved vary from one organization to the next.

 - Accepting contributions

 - Ensuring taxes are taken care of properly

 Depending on the organization, trustees may also have other areas of responsibility, including strategic planning, oversight, and fundraising.
 Trustees also have fiduciary duties which typical include:

 - Duty of care

 Trustees are bound by state trust laws.
 These laws and regulations are typically more stringent than those that govern board of directors.
 As such, trustees are often held to higher standards when it comes to their fiduciary duties — and encounter steeper penalties for missteps.
 For example, in some instances, a trustee can be held liable for acts related to simple negligence.
 In other words, a trustee could be held personally liable for certain acts — even if they’re made in good faith.

 Trustees can be either appointed, nominated, or elected to their role.
 The professionals who sit on the board of trustees usually have careers outside of their service on the board and aren’t compensated.

 A board of directors is a group of people (each person is referred to as a board director) either elected or appointed to serve on the board.
 One of the primary duties of the board of directors is to hire the CEO and other leaders at the company, set their compensation, and regularly review their performance.
 If a CEO isn’t effective, a board of directors can vote on a replacement.

 Other duties of board directors vary by organization but may include: